wavezcs/SonicPadObico/README.md

 This guide was setup for Sonic Pad firmware `V1.0.6.35.154  02 Dec.
 2022`

+UPDATE 02-12-23: Updated new section 5.1 to include start script contents.
+Also, note that if you have upgraded to the latest version of the sonicpad firmware, you should be able to retrieve the root password from the settings menu.

 UPDATE 01-29-23:
   - Obico still runs fine with the Jan update of the sonic pad
   - Changed section on Procd to run as cron instead.
 Found that there needs to be a delay starting obico after moonracker.